Types of fintech fraud

 Making purchases or withdrawing cash, often through unauthorized use of stolen credit card information or card-not-present (CNP) transactions.

-Consequences of fintech fraud on the business
+What are the consequences of fintech fraud on businesses?

 There is an urgent need for fintech fraud prevention as it continues to grow on the back of technological advancements, causing colossal damage to consumers, businesses and financial systems.
 Increasing digitization of financial services and the growing sophistication of fraud tactics is making it harder for anti-fraud teams to address the issue effectively.
 Unchecked growth of fintech fraud will not only cause increasing financial and reputational losses for individual businesses but also disrupt the integrity and sustainability of the financial services ecosystem.